mit-orcd/orcd-docs-edit/docs/software/apptainer.md

 Users can use Singularity to support many applications, such as Python, R, C/Fortran packages, and many GUI software.
 In particular, containers are popular in supporting Python pakcages for the artificial intelligence (AI) and data science communities, such as Pytorch, Tensorflow, and many others.
 The Ubuntu operating system (OS) is widely used in the AI community and it is convinient to install many AI appications in Ubuntu environment.
 Users can use Singularity to obtain Ubuntu OS other than Rocky 8 OS on the host cluster.

 In this document, we will focus on how to use Singularity on ORCD clusters.
 First, many applications are well-supported in existing Docker images.
-Search for an image on the internet, in which your target applicaiton has already been installed by some developers, then download the image and use it directly.
+Search for an image on the internet, in which your target application has already been installed by some developers, then download the image and use it directly.
 If there is no suitable image for your target application, you can build an image to support it.

 !!! note
     An image is a file to support a container.
 Users can launch a containter based on an image.